Isaiah Hill eating lunch with Christopher Scott, Steven Phillips, and Johnnie Lindsey after being released from prison.

 House of Renewed Hope completed a polygraph test with Marcus to verify that his new testimony was, in fact, truthful.
-With the successful completion of the polygraph test, HRH is hopeful that Anthony Green will be exonerated near the end of Summer 2017.
+With the successful completion of the polygraph test, HRH is continuing their efforts to help to set him free.

 Christopher Scott, Steven Phillips, and Johnnie Lindsey reviewing documents.
 Photo: Jack Thompson/Men's Journal